 Hi!
-I am Will van Twuijver, a Rotterdam-based designer and part-time farmer working on regenerative design processes.
+I am Will van Twuijver, a designer and farmer working on regenerative design processes.
 This means that my work is informed by an overarching goal to design and develop systems that integrate environmental restoration and human wellbeing.
 In practice, my work is focused on the intersection of agroecological food production and grassroots-initiatives.

 Focusing on this intersection allows me to explore alternative forms of food production and distribution that are based on solidarity principles, return to a human scale and increase awareness of the natural processes that form the basis of our food system.
 I have several years of involvement in grassroots initiatives that explore such alternatives, including projects that involve Community Supported Agriculture, waste food processing collectives and home-brewing.